Over $3 trillion change hands every single day.

 Google Analytics is how we monitor our website’s performance, and what our visitors are doing on our website.
 We can even seen what people do on specific pages of our site.

-In one glance, we can see that the traffic to this post is generally increasing.
+At one glance, we can see that the traffic to this post is generally increasing.
 We can see that the majority of traffic is coming from search engines (the orange line), and that on average people spend 2.49 minutes reading the article.

 If we drilled down even further we could find out where those visitors come from (by country or city), as well as what their browser or operating system is.